opengeospatial/CBD-Volume-13-CDB-Rules-for-Encoding-CDB-Vector-Data-using-GeoPackage/standard/README.md

 ## Content

-This folder contains the text for the standard
+This folder contains the text for the extension

-* standard_document.adoc - the main standard document with references to all sections
+* cdb-vector-data-in-gpkg.adoc - the main extension document with references to all sections
 * remaining adocs - each section of the standard document is in a separate document: follow directions in each document to populate
 * figures - figures go here
 * images - Image files for graphics go here.
 Image files for figures go in the "figures" directory.
 Only place in here images not used in figures (e.g., as parts of tables, as logos, etc.)